M.A. Johns Hopkins University (1998), Ph.D. Princeton University (2007)

 She has also published various articles on her research areas, including an award-winning essay on the authorial relationship between Dorothea Veit-Schlegel and Friedrich Schlegel.
 She has just completed a forthcoming article on the relationship between Schiller’s and Goethe’s notions of an aesthetic public sphere and power, and is at work on three essays on the “Climate of Language: Hölderlin’s Suns”, Goethe’s solar metaphors, and on the critical reception of Friedrike Mayröcker’s poetry.
 Furthermore, she regularly reviews academic books on Romanticism/Goethezeit and poetry.

 May Mergenthaler teaches a variety of courses on German language, literature, thought, and culture for undergraduate and graduate students.
 Topics are related to her research interests (e.g., theories of metaphor, sun figures in poetry, or linguistics and literature), but also include aesthetic theory (from Kant’s Critique of the Power of Judgment to Environmental Aesthetics), psychology and literature, philosophy of religion, pop literature and music, and Berlin’s culture and history.
-In Spring 2018, she will co-teach an introduction to Environmental Humanities, together with visiting scholar from the University of Bonn, Dr. Christian Meierhofer.
+In Spring 2018, she co-taught an introduction to Environmental Humanities, together with visiting scholar from the University of Bonn, Dr. Christian Meierhofer.